 After 1200 BCE, however, this civilization too fell into rapid decline, a process almost certainly connected to the movement of peoples from central Europe.
 Evidence of writing and other features of a more complex society vanished at this time.
 Thus ended the first ancient European civilizations.
 Greece is now home to small-scale, illiterate tribal societies.

 About now, however, the islands and coasts of Greece and the Aegean are starting to be visited by Phoenician merchants, from Syria.
 Through their influence, the Greeks will be reintroduced to literate civilization during the coming centuries.

 What is happening in Greece and the Balkans in 500BCE

 The region of Greece and the Aegean Sea is fragmented into steep mountains and valleys, as well as many small islands.
 Over the past centuries this has caused the populations here to form several hundred tiny city-states.
 The mountainous nature of the landscape has encouraged coastal Greek states to look out to sea.
 Many have sent out overseas colonies, so that Greek culture is now spread far and wide across the Mediterranean basin.

-In the centuries after 1000 BC, contact with Phoenician traders from Syria led to the introduction of the alphabet, amongst other things.
+In the centuries since 1000 BCE, contact with Phoenician traders from Syria has led to the introduction of the alphabet, amongst other things.

 Roman governors now rule these provinces, but the Greek cities continue to elect their own magistrates and run their own affairs.
 The late Roman Republic saw a degree of oppression and misrule by several Roman governors, but now, under the firm rule of Octavian (soon to be called Augustus), the people of Greece know peace and good governance.